Skip to content

 What's new

-This spring, we'll remove the transmission line crossing at Agamemnon Channel.
-Major transmission system upgrades—including construction of a permanent bypass line near Saltery Bay—will also be completed.
+Major transmission system upgrades—including construction of a permanent bypass line near Saltery Bay—will be completed this spring.

 Planned power outages are required for crews to safely complete this work.
 The outages [PDF, 200 KB] will take place from 8 a.m. to 8 p.m. on Sunday, May 24 and Sunday, June 7.